 Cost avoidance has to do with any action that avoids having to incur costs in the future.
-In a business setting, cost avoidance is a measure that lowers potential increased expenses as a way of decreasing a company’s future costs.
+In a business setting, the cost avoidance is a measure that lowers potential increased expenses as a way of decreasing a company’s future costs.

-In cost avoidance measures, action is taken in order to reduce future costs.
-An example of future costs can include the replacing of certain mechanical parts that are used within a business before they fail and cause damage to other parts.
+In cost avoidance measures, the action is taken in order to reduce future costs.
+An example of future costs can include the replacement of certain mechanical parts that are used within a business before they fail and cause damage to other parts.
 In simpler words, cost avoidance really constitutes a specific set of preemptive actions that avert any prospective increases in future costs.
 Cost avoidance is not something that is reflected or measured in a company’s financial statements or in a company’s financial budget.

 Based on the current business scenario, the company decides that investing in new technology is the better option.
 This way, the company will be able to avoid spending on compensation costs, as well as in subsequent years.

 This is a perfect example of a company undergoing cost avoidance, which avoids having to incur costs in the foreseeable future of the company.
-Cost avoidance is something which is never reflected in the budget or in the company’s financial statements, in contrast to the way that cost savings are reflected onto both the company’s budget and onto the company’s financial statements.
+Cost avoidance is something that is never reflected in the budget or in the company’s financial statements, in contrast to the way that cost savings are reflected onto both the company’s budget and onto the company’s financial statements.

 Hard Cost vs Soft Cost

 In definition, a hard cost is the purchasing price of a hard asset.
 A hard cost is a direct cost; any tangible asset, that will usually hold intrinsic value.
 Examples of hard costs include company inventory, the purchasing of company equipment, or an advanced machine, or the purchasing of a building or land.
-A hard cost is fairly easy to estimate; this is because the cost is as is when incurred.
+A hard cost is fairly easy to estimate; this is because the cost is as-is when incurred.

 A soft cost has to do with the purchasing costs that are intangible.
 These are costs that are not considered to be direct costs; they are indirect costs.
 Soft costs could include financial, banking, accounting, or a company’s legal costs.
 Unlike a hard cost which is easy to calculate, a soft is more difficult to quantify.
-This is the case, because soft costs are indirect costs which are also difficult to forecast, since its growth can continue succeeding a project’s completion.
+This is the case because soft costs are indirect costs which are also difficult to forecast since its growth can continue succeeding a project’s completion.

 What are Value Added Services

-What are soft savings?
+What are the soft savings?
 By definition, a soft saving is the intangible benefit of continuous company improvement.
 Unlike in the case of a hard saving, a soft saving cannot be pointed to on an invoice, a receipt, or a financial record.
 Soft savings include both capacity enhancement and cost avoidance.